paylike/plugin-ubercart-8.x/README.md

 1. Create a live account
 1. Create an app key for your Drupal website
 1. Upload the ```uc_paylike.zip``` trough the Drupal Admin (You can also find the latest release at https://www.drupal.org/project/uc_paylike)
+1. Download and install the Paylike PHP Library version 1.0.5 or newer from https://github.com/paylike/php-api/releases.
+Use `composer require paylike/php-api` in the vendors folder
 1. Activate the plugin through the 'Extend' screen in Drupal.
 1. Visit your Ubercart Store Administration page, Configuration section, and enable the gateway under the Payment methods.